 Collaborative Learning

-Students connecting, sharing, and building knowledge together strengthen collaborative learning.
-Social media platforms facilitate group projects and online discussions.
-Educators create class-specific accounts on platforms like Facebook and Twitter to structure learning activities.
+Students connecting, sharing, and co-creating knowledge strengthen collaborative learning.
+Social media platforms support group projects and discussion forums.
+Educators set up class-specific hashtags and accounts on Facebook groups for education or Twitter educational hashtags to organize learning activities.

-These communities enhance engagement and digital literacy through peer feedback.
-Educational institutions encourage students to exchange industry knowledge in live chats or LinkedIn groups.
-This strategy enhances digital learning experiences.
+These communities drive student engagement and build digital literacy development through peer learning.
+Educational institutions encourage students to share knowledge in live Q&A sessions or LinkedIn learning communities, enriching digital learning platforms.

-1. Select two social media platforms and establish class-specific accounts.
+Select two social media platforms and establish educational social media accounts.

-2. Build a four-week content calendar with posts, polls, and video prompts.
+Build a four-week content calendar with posts, educational polls, and video responses to foster active student participation.

-4. Draft privacy consent forms and community guidelines for your online classes.
+Draft privacy consent forms and community guidelines to safeguard student participation and ensure responsible digital citizenship in online classes.

 Gamification & Motivation Techniques